AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 #### Must run

 <span class="param-badge badge-bool">bool</span>
-If enabled, the plants will generate at their maximum capacity, regardless of market conditions.
-Otherwise, above a partial "must-run level" (that may exist or not, see infra) plants will be dispatched on the basis of their market bids.
+If enabled, the plants will generate at their maximum capacity defined in availability time-serie, regardless of market conditions.
+Otherwise, above a partial "must-run level" (that may exist or not, see below), plants will be dispatched on the basis of their market bids.

 #### Unit

 <span class="param-badge badge-int">int</span>
 The number of units in the cluster.
+Only used to generate time series and to compute the NODU in the outputs.
+The number of available units in the optimization is derived from the nominal capacity and the availability time series.

 #### Nominal capacity (MW)

 <span class="param-badge badge-float">float</span>
-The nominal capactity of one unit.
+The nominal capacity of one unit.

 !!! note
     The installed power is the product of the number of units and their nominal capacity.
+The availability time-serie may exceed the installed power.

 #### Min stable power (MW)